lightlessdays/Vale/README.md

 ### glitch

 There seems to be a minor glitch in armeabi-v7a release as dialog boxes are not showing up.
-The app will function fully well, except that dialog boxes won't show up.
+The app will function fully well, except that dialog boxes won't show up in register and login screen.
 This will be fixed soon.